 Every summer, the “I survived 1970/80s childhood” posts make the social rounds.
-While we wildly concur with those humblebrags/trauma processing posts, here’s a bright side.
-Our wild child selves learned some skills that can help our women’s stress relief today.
+Those humblebrags/trauma processing posts are true, but here's what is forgotten: Our wild child selves learned some skills that can help our women’s stress relief today.

 Forget Jart scars, baby oil tans and garden hose hydration.
 Here are a few things we can all bring back from our Wet Hot American Summers to find more joy and well-being in our Aperol Spritz eras.